mark3lau/Spock_Game/README.md

    ![tennis-courts-page-390px](docs/screenshots/tennis-courts-page-390px.png "Tennis Courts page 390px")

    ### **Fixed bugs**

-   game functions, not putting in arguments in brackets and therefore adding both scores. playerchoice not properly defined in game function, therefore changeWord not working. controls [] and controlsEast and controlsHard
+   A loadlevels function and a keydown event listener was added to JavaScript in order to prompt the user to enter a username in the text box before progressing to the game page.
+Before this, the user was able to click on a difficulty level straight away before typing anything into the text box.

+   When I was incorporating a second option for the difficulty level, I started by trying to run two functions to generate the computer choices for the Easy and Hard games.
+However, in the Easy game the computer was still generating the Hard choices of Love and Devil which should not have been part of the Easy game.
+To fix the bug, I created only one function to generate the computer choice, and created arrays for easy and hard choices in addition to an empty array option for controls.
+This helped to simplify the code and allowed the computer to generate choices for the Easy and Hard levels separately.

+   I had not included the playerChoice and computerChoice arguments within the win(), draw() and lose() functions that were nested within the game function.
+This resulted in both the player and computer scores updating at the same time whether the player won or lost.
+This was easily rectified by including the arguments within these functions.

    ### **Unfixed bugs**
-   There are no known unfixed bugs.
+   If a user enters text into the input box, the difficulty levels will appear on the screen.
+But if the user then deletes text from the input box and then clicks one of the difficulty levels, they can still progress to the game page without a username.

    ### **Supported screens and browsers**
-   The site is fully supported for medium and small mobile phone screen widths of 950px and 390px.
-The images, texts, form, navigation bar and social media links have all been adjusted so that the user experience is unaffected for different screen sizes.
+   The site is fully supported for large, medium and small screen widths from widths larger than 1480px to small screens of 390px.
+The images and texts have all been adjusted so that the user experience is unaffected for different screen sizes.
 <hr>

 ## <u>9.
 Deployment</u>

-   how to access gitpod code page to open workspace, python3 -m http.server etc.
+   ### **Gitpod**
+   The site was developed using Gitpod.
+In order to access the Gitpod workspace, follow the steps below:

+   In Github repository, select the mark3lau/Spock_Game.
+   Click on the green Gitpod button near the top of the repository page, this will open the Gitpod workspace.
+   Inside the workspace, you can generate the web page of the Spock Game by typing into the terminal "python3 -m http.server".

+   ### **Github**
    The site was deployed to Github pages.
 The steps to deploy are as follows:

    In Github repository, navigate to the Settings tab.